jrpotter/notebook/notes/computability/automaton.md

 Basic
 Let $M$ be a finite automaton.
 What is the language of $M$?
 Back: The set of strings $M$ accepts.
-Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Australia Brazil Japan Korea Mexiko Singapore Spain United Kingdom United States: Cengage Learning, 2013).
+Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1734999643347-->
 END%%

 %%ANKI
 Cloze
 Finite automaton $M$ {1:accepts} {2:strings} and {2:recognizes} {1:languages}.
-Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Australia Brazil Japan Korea Mexiko Singapore Spain United Kingdom United States: Cengage Learning, 2013).
+Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1734999643352-->
 END%%